How do I access Canvas?

 Is there a way to quickly learn the Canvas basics?

-- Yes, here are "Panda Shorts".
-(This is created by Coast College District, so please ignore the "Open Labs".)
+- Yes, here are "Kung Fu Panda" (This is created by Coast College District, so please ignore the "Open Labs".)

 Are there online tutorials for learning Canvas?